 Never Pre-Tie a Tie

-It’s tempting, but never pre-tie your tie and keep it that way.
+It’s tempting, but never pre-tie it and keep it that way.
 Not only does this crease and stretch out the material, but shirt type and your pants’ rise play a factor.
-What seemed fine one day with a particular collar might look too long when you opt for a higher waist.
+What seemed fine one day with a particular collar might look too long when men opt for a higher waist

 Height in Relation to Tie Length